AirenSoft/OvenMediaEngine/docs/access-control/signedpolicy.md

 ### Applying SignedPolicy in OBS

-Generate SingedPolicy URL with the script.
+Generate SignedPolicy URL with the script.

 ![](<../.gitbook/assets/image (23).png>)